buildingblocs/2019/register/index.md

 # Register

->BuildingBloCS19 conference registration is open for all Computing students (including organisers/facilitators) and teachers.
+>BuildingBloCS19 conference registration is open for all Computing students (including organisers/facilitators) together with teachers and external speakers.

+The registration is still on-going!
+If you have strong interest in joining the event, you can still register through the forms below.

-Registration opens till Thu 23 May or earlier when slots run out (venue can only sit 300).
-The earlier you register, the better your chances at our lucky draws!
+**The earlier you register, the better your chances at our lucky draws!**
 We will have weekly draws on every Fri from 19 Apr and your chances accumulate till 7 Jun i.e. a total of 8 lucky draws, and there is no limit to the number of times you can get lucky!

 [View Lucky draw details and results>>]({{ site.baseurl }}/pre-event/luckydraw)